-NOTE: Do not power on anything yet.
+NOTE: Take note of the worldwide name (WWN) of each adapter.
+Do not power on anything yet.
 For the FC switches to autoconfigure, power on equipment in a certain sequence.
 Also, the controllers in the subsystem are not yet configured for compatibility with Novell NetWare.